Why Energy Efficiency in HVAC Is Important for Earth Day

 Happy Earth Day!
-Here at Service Experts, we believe that it’s important to do our part to protect the planet.
-That’s why we’re sharing some tips on how you can make your home’s HVAC equipment more energy efficient.
+Here at Service Experts, we believe that it’s vital to do our part to protect the planet.
+That’s why we’re offering some tips on how you can make your home’s HVAC system more energy efficient.

 What Is Earth Day?

-Earth Day is a day to celebrate the environment and raise awareness about the importance of protecting it.
+Earth Day is a day to celebrate our planet and spread awareness about the importance of caring for it.
 It’s also a day to learn about what we can do to protect the environment.
-One way we can all help the environment is by improving our homes’ energy efficiency.
+One way we can all help the environment is by making our homes more energy efficient.
 Did you know that your home’s HVAC system is one the biggest energy users in your home?
 In fact, according to the Department of Energy, heating and cooling account for close to 48% of the energy use in an average American home.

 How can you tell how much energy your HVAC system is currently using?

-In addition to SEER, you could also find the AFUE rating of your furnace.
-AFUE, or Annual Fuel Utilization Efficiency, is a measure of how much of the fuel your furnace used is actually converted into heat for your home.
+In addition to SEER, you can also find the AFUE rating of your furnace.
+AFUE, or Annual Fuel Utilization Efficiency, is a measure of how much of the fuel your furnace needs is actually converted into heat for your home.
 The higher the AFUE rating, the more efficient your furnace is.

 While there is no minimum AFUE rating required by law, most new furnaces have an AFUE rating of 80% or higher.
-And if you’re searching for an ENERGY STAR-certified furnace, the AFUE rating must be 90% or higher.
+And if you’re looking for an ENERGY STAR-certified furnace, the AFUE rating will be 90% or higher.

 So what can you do to make your HVAC system more energy efficient?

-- Install a smart thermostat: A smart thermostat could save you up to 30% on your monthly bill.
+- Install a smart thermostat: A smart thermostat can save you up to 30% on your heating and cooling bill.

--Install an ENERGY STAR-certified model: If you’re in the market for a new HVAC system, look for one that has the ENERGY STAR label.
-These models are at least 15% more efficient than other models.
-Make sure to use certified air conditioning installers when replacing a new system or unit.
+- Upgrade to an ENERGY STAR-certified model: If you’re in the market for a new HVAC system, look for one that has the ENERGY STAR label.
+These models are at least 15% more efficient than standard models.
+Be sure to use certified air conditioning installers when upgrading a new system or unit.

--Review the insulation levels in your attic: Adding insulation in your attic can help decrease the amount of heat that escapes from your home, which means your HVAC system won’t have to work as hard to keep your home comfortable.
-According to the EPA, properly insulated attics can save you an average of 15% on your energy bill.
+- Check on the insulation levels in your attic: Adding insulation in your attic can help decrease the amount of heat that escapes from your home, which means your HVAC system won’t need to work as hard to keep your home comfortable.
+According to the EPA, well insulated attics can save you an average of 15% on your energy bill.

 How much money can you save by upgrading to a new system?

-So, this Earth Day, we encourage you to consider ways you can make your home’s HVAC system more energy efficient.
+So, on Earth Day, we invite you to consider ways you can make your home’s HVAC system more energy efficient.
 Not only will it save you money, but it will also protect the environment!